-Take a moment to consider why anyone would agree to such a process.
+Pause for a moment and consider why anyone would agree to such a process.
 After all, the arbitrator may regard the player’s demand as too high and team’s offer as too low.
-And yet he must pick one number or the other one, rather than impose the correct one.
+And yet he or she must pick one number or the other one, rather than impose the correct one.

-The rule is intended to make both sides be more reasonable.
-When each side calculates what to put on the table, they strive to put out a number that will look more plausible.
-In theory, as the parties negotiate in anticipation of this process, they should be motivated to inch ever closer to one another, and then reach agreement without having to get an arbitrator’s help.
+The rule is intended to motivate both sides be more reasonable.
+When each party figures what to put on the table, they strive to put out a number that will look more plausible.
+As the parties negotiate in anticipation of this process, they should inch ever closer to one another.
+In theory, at least, they should reach agreement without ever getting the arbitrator involved.

 Finally, the dispute resolution process can evolve as it unfolds.
 A prominent Boston-based mediator was once called in to help resolve a dispute between partners in a big real estate deal.
 The construction project had gone well, but serious issues arose about managing the property or possibly selling it.
 The parties were in court to dissolve the partnership and divide the assets.
-In contention was who would get what.
+The battle was over who would get what.

 The litigants had already spent a combined $1 million on legal fees.
-Going to trial would cost that again—and likely much more.
+Going to trial would cost at least that much, likely more.
 The presiding judge strongly encouraged them to try mediation rather than to continue to deplete the value of the contested resource by squandering still more money on legal costs.

 The mediation proceeded in fits and starts over several weeks.
 The mediator met with all the parties together and then caucused privately with each one.
 Finally, though his efforts, they got to a point where, when the mediator added up the four demands, the total was only $250,000 more than the agreed value of the asset.